tensorchord/envd-docs/docs/guide/ide.md

 :::tip

-Envd will add a new ssh entry to your ssh config to help you connect to your environment, named `<project_name>.envd`.
+`envd` will add a new ssh entry to your ssh config to help you connect to your environment, named `<project_name>.envd`.
 ![](./assets/sshentry.jpg)

 :::